dragonkoko/esky/tutorial/README.md

 - `cd stage3`
 - `python setup.py bdist_esky`

-Ravigate to "stage3/dist/" and start the server.
+Navigate to "stage3/dist/" and start the server.

 go ahead and run the app